-Testing for the presence of IgM antibodies to hepatitis A is done if you have the symptoms or are likely to have been exposed to the virus.
-If you are being considered for the HAV vaccine, a total antibody test may be requested before you are given the vaccine to see if you need it (if the antibodies are already present, the vaccine won’t help you).
-Once you have completed the two doses of the vaccine, the total HAV antibody test can also be used to see if you have responded to the vaccine.
+If you are being considered for the HAV vaccine, a HAV IgG antibody or total HAV antibody test may be requested before you are given the vaccine to see if you need it (if the antibodies are already present, the vaccine won’t help you).
+Once you have completed the two doses of the vaccine, the HAV IgG antibody or total HAV antibody test can also be used to see if you have responded to the vaccine.

 What does the test result mean?

-If the total HAV test result is positive, the IgM antibody test is negative and you have not been given the HAV vaccine, you have had a hepatitis A infection in the past - even if you were not aware of it.
+If the HAV IgG antibody or total HAV antibody result is positive, the IgM antibody test is negative and you have not been given the HAV vaccine, you have had a hepatitis A infection in the past - even if you were not aware of it.
 About 30% of adults over age 40 have antibodies to HAV.
-If you have been given the vaccine, a positive result means you are immune to HAV and cannot be infected by it.
+If you have been given the vaccine, a positive result means you have protection against HAV infection.

 Is there anything else I should know?

 It is presumed that one infection with hepatitis A produces lasting immunity against further infections.